trifectatechfoundation/trifectatech-website/content/initiatives/data-compression.md

 For per project details, see [the workplan](/initiatives/workplans/data-compression).

-Please get in touch with us via [donate@trifectatech.org](mailto:donate@trifectatech.org), if you are interested in financially supporting the development of memory-safe zlib, zstd or xz.
+Please [get in touch with us](/support), if you are interested in financially supporting the development of memory-safe zlib, zstd or xz.

 ### Links